SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 # Search query for SDG 01 - No Poverty, Bergen action-approach.

-**Current status**: This string undergoing editing after review.
-It is substantially changed from the original version it was based on (v2019.11).
+**Current status**: This string is undergoing final edits

 **Contents**

 1. Full query in copy-pasteable format
 2. General notes about method for SDG 1
 3. Documentation and string sections for each target
-4. Authorship and review
+4. Contributions
 5. Footnotes